JaKooLit/Debian-Hyprland/README.md

 - Well, most of the core packages are downloaded and Build and compiled from SOURCE.
 There are no pre-built binary (yet) for Debian and Ubuntu.
 Unlike Other distros, they already have prepacked binary that can just download and install.

 > [!NOTE]
-> Kindly set up audio.
-This script does not setup.
+> This script does not setup audio.
+Kindly set up.
 If you have not, I recommend pipewire. `sudo apt install -y pipewire`

 #### ❗ some known issues on this Installer
 - some users reported that they have to install some packages.
 It is in the install-scripts/force-install.sh